 Late Teething in Babies - Causes and Complications

-The first tooth usually appears when your child is around six months, but every child is different, so there can be a delay.
-However, if your child is over a year or more and shows no signs of teething, then it does call for concern.
+A baby’s first tooth usually appears when he is around six months old.
+But every baby is different, so some may begin teething quite late.
+However, if your child has reached one year of age and shows no signs of teething, then it does call for concern.

-When the first few teeth, also known as the baby teeth, milk teeth, or deciduous teeth appear, your baby is said to be teething.
-This usually takes place when your baby is around six months old, but some children are late bloomers, so this can go as late as a year.
+When the first few teeth, also known as baby teeth, milk teeth, or deciduous teeth, appear, your baby is said to be teething.
+This usually starts to take place when your baby is around six months old.
+But some children are late bloomers; such kids may have their first tooth erupt as they approach one year of age.
 However, you can call it delayed teething if your baby is over a year old and has still not shown any signs of teething.

 Reasons for Late Teething in Babies

-Some children are just late bloomers, but if that isn’t the case, here are a few other reasons for late teething in babies-
+Some children are just late bloomers which is why teething can be delayed in their cases.
+Apart from that, here are a few other reasons for late teething in babies:

 1. Hereditary Factors

 If delayed teething runs in the family, then it should come as no surprise that your child follows suit as well.
-Both your side of the family as well as your spouse’s can be responsible, for a delay in the appearance of your child’s first tooth.
-Ask your parents or relatives if you or they had the same issue, and if yes, then this could be one of the reasons why your child has a delay in teething.
+Both your side of the family as well as your spouse’s can be responsible for a delay in the appearance of your child’s first tooth.
+Ask your parents or relatives if you or they faced the same issue, and if yes, then this could be one of the reasons why your child hasn’t begun to teethe yet.